tytydraco/yessleep/out/My_Pareidolia_has_ruined_another_Valentines_Day.md

 A laceration was forming, completely on its own, unzipping layers of skin before my eyes, the tissue audibly splitting and popping in my ears.

 Above the impossible wound, there was a single brown mole about the size of a nickel.
-There was also an old scar from a biking injury, below the mole but above the laceration; a fibrinous line running between the two landmarks, connecting them to each other.
+There was also an old scar from a biking injury, below the mole but above the laceration; a fibrinous line running between the two landmarks, connecting them to each other like an interstate highway.

 An eye, a hooked nose, and a bloody smirk.